En / Ru

 The Valley of Geysers, Kamchatka Krai

-It would be more correct to call this place the Valley of the Geysernaya River.
-All the most interesting things are located along its stream bed.
-This is one of six places in the world with geothermal geyser activity, the second one after Yellowstone National Park in terms of the number of geysers in the world.
-In fact, this is a gorge 4 km wide, 8 km long and about 400 meters deep.
-About 200 of the most diverse sources are active in the valley.
+It would be more accurate to call this place the valley of the Geysernaya River.
+All the most interesting things are located along its riverbed.
+This is one of the few major geyser fileds in the world with geothermal geyser activity, the second only to Yellowstone National Park in terms of the number of geysers in the world.
+In fact, this is a gorge 8 km long and 4 km wide and about 400 meters deep.
+About 200 different springs are active in the valley.

-Landscapes change quite quickly there - natural disasters have completely changed the landscape twice in the last ten years.
-In 2007, the largest in the history of observing Kamchatka mudflow came down, its “tongue" was 2 km long, and the total mass of volcanic mud and slag was about 20 million cubic meters!
-It demolished buildings, created a dam 50 meters high on the river, buried and flooded 7 geysers and several springs, waterfalls and covered the Malachite Grotto.
-Even a new lake was formed, but later it poured into the river.
-And during the next mudflow in 2014, the previously buried geysers opened up again and new ones appeared.
+Landscapes change quite quickly there — natural disasters have completely changed the landscape twice in the last ten years.
+In 2007, the largest mudflow recorded in Kamchatka came down, its front extended for about 2 km, and the total mass of volcanic mud and slag was about 20 million cubic meters!
+It destroyed buildings, created a 50-metre dam on the river buried and flooded 7 geysers and several springs, waterfalls and covered the Malachite Grotto.
+A new lake was formed, but later drained into the river.
+And during the next mudflow in 2014, some previously buried geysers opened again and new ones appeared.
 The Valley of Geysers has become even more beautiful.

-In the colourful Valley of Geysers, you can find everything that is in a geologist's guide to geothermal activity - bewitching mudpots and waterpots, steam columns, fumaroles, pulsating springs, geysers, bright clays and warm lakes.
+In the colourful Valley of Geysers, you can find everything that is in a geologist's guide to geothermal activity — bewitching mudpots and hot springs, steam columns, fumaroles, pulsating springs, geysers, bright clays and warm lakes.
 The Kikhpinych Volcano is responsible for all this.
-Since the Valley of Geysers is a part of the Kronotsky Biosphere Reserve, it is allowed to walk here only under supervision and it is strictly enforced to walk only on the wooden boardwalks, which are installed in a field of grass as tall as a human.
+Since the Valley of Geysers is a part of the Kronotsky Biosphere Reserve, visitors are allowed to walk only under supervision and only along wooden boardwalks, which are installed in a field of grass as tall as a human.

-The first thing you see down in the valley is the 'Stained Glass', a steaming slope about 40 meters high on the banks of the Geysernaya River, where 8 large and many small geysers spit hot water.
+The first thing you see in the valley is the 'Stained Glass', a steaming slope about 40 meters high on the banks of the Geysernaya River, where eight large geysers and many small ones spit hot water.
 In total, in the valley there are 42 large geysers and 6 large mudpots today.
-The most spectacular and the largest one is Red mudpot, its dimensions are 17 × 12 meters and a depth of about 2 meters.
+The most spectacular and the largest mud pot is Red Mud Pot, its measures about 17 × 12 metres and about 2 metres deep.

 A little higher up the river there are two more sections.
-But, any chance to go a little further or come a little closer to an attraction is strictly suppressed.
+But any chance to go a little further or come closer to a geothermal feature is strictly stopped.
 Safety in the Kronotsky Reserve is well monitored.
-Gases erupting from holes and pots can be dangerous - every year animals fall into these traps - wolverines, foxes, small birds, even bears sometimes.
+Gases escaping from vents and mud pots can be dangerous — every year animals fall into these traps — wolverines, foxes, small birds, even bears sometimes.
 But more often this happens in the nearby Death Valley.

-Tatiana Ustinova, hydrologist of the Kronotsky Reserve, discovered the Valley of Geysers in 1941, together with local Itelmen (native people of Kamchatka) Anisifor Krupenin.
-They arrived there in April by sled dogs.
-For tourists there is only one possible option - by air in a helicopter.
+Tatiana Ustinova, a hydrologist at the Kronotsky Reserve, discovered the Valley of Geysers in 1941, together with Anisifor Krupenin, local Itelmen guide.
+They arrived there in April by dog sled.
+For tourists, the only practical way to get there by helicopter.
 Due to its inaccessibility, the Valley of Geysers kept its secret for a very long time.
-And it didn’t even open up neither for the natives (who were afraid of all kinds of volcanic activity and didn’t go deep into the peninsula), nor for the first researchers in Kamchatka - Stepan Krasheninnikov, Georg Steller, Karl Dietmar, and Vladimir Komarov.
+And it remained unknown both to local Indigenous people and to the first researchers in Kamchatka — Stepan Krasheninnikov, Georg Steller, Karl Dietmar, and Vladimir Komarov.

 In the middle of the last century, access to the Valley of Geysers was open to anyone who could get here.
 But tourists were able to inflict huge damage even to this formidable local nature.
 For many years, this part of the biosphere reserve of the park was closed.
-Only in 1993 did the first tourists arrive there, since then a visit to the Valley of Geysers - a UNESCO World Heritage Site - is only possible as part of an organised group.
+Tourists returned there only in 1993, since then a visit to the Valley of Geysers — a part of a UNESCO World Heritage Site — is only possible as part of an organised group.

-The main attraction of the excursion in the Valley of Geysers is the eruption of the Great Geyser (Bolshoy Geyser), which lasts 3-4 minutes.
-Its cycle is about every 70 minutes, sometimes a little less.
+The main attraction of the excursion in the Valley of Geysers is the eruption of the Bolshoy Geyser, which lasts 3-4 minutes.
+Its eruption cycle is about 70 minutes, sometimes a little less.
 The geyser erupts almost as spectacularly today as it did a long time ago.
-A wooden observation deck was built right in front of it, and the geyser performs an encore - erupting a steam column almost 10 meters high.
-When it then calms and gets quiet, the Great Geyser looks like a pot of boiling water spraying in all directions.
-It's time for the 'hostess' to reduce the heat, but the water suddenly falls down somewhere deep into the rocks.
+A wooden observation deck was built right in front of it, and the geyser performs an encore — erupting a column of steam almost 10 metres high.
+When it calms down and gets quiet, the Great Geyser looks like a pot of boiling water spraying in all directions.
+It look as if someone shoukd turn down the heat, but the water suddenly falls down somewhere deep into the rocks.

 An hour in the valley passes way too fast, it seems you do not have time for anything.
 Time is subordinate to the eruption of the Great Geyser, it must be calculated precisely so that you are on the observation deck on time and do not miss the main show of the Valley.
 Impressed, we are boarding the helicopter again.
 Another short flight and landing — now in the Nalychevo Valley.

-According to our excursion plan, there is a swim in the Nalychevo hot springs and lunch.
-We need to change our clothes in a small wooden house on the shore pretty quickly (we have only half an hour to swim), and try to plunge into the river.
-But surprisingly it is not just very warm.
-It is crazy hot, like in a Devil's cauldron!
-We need some time time to adjust to this heat.
-I am trying to plunge in with an exhale, but it is impossible to stay in hot water for a long time.
+According to our excursion plan, the next stop is a swim in the Nalychevo hot springs and lunch.
+We have to change our clothes in a small wooden house on the shore pretty quickly (we have only half an hour to swim), and try to get into into the hot river.
+But surprisingly, it is not just warm.
+It is crazy hot, like in a devil's cauldron!
+We need some time to adjust to this heat.
+I try to step in while exhaling, but it is impossible to stay in hot water for a long time.
 My body warms up quickly in there, and after a few minutes it seems that even my brain is melting.

 Also read about Kamchatka: